kuba565/gabinet/README.md

 Including functionalities such as:

 * Adding patients
-* Editing patients - including an editable text field for a patient's medical record
+* Editing patients - including an editable text field for patient's medical record
 * Deleting patients
 * Searching among patients
 * Adding visits to an organiser